English (Grade 7 Reading SOL Test)

 The seventh-grade standards continue to emphasize the foundations of algebra.
 Students who successfully complete the seventh-grade standards should be prepared to study Algebra I in grade eight.
 Topics in grade seven include proportional reasoning, integer computation, solving two-step linear equations, and recognizing different representation for relationships.
 Students will apply the properties of real numbers in solving equations, solve inequalities, and use data analysis techniques to make inferences, conjectures, and predictions.

-Integrated Math 7 (Placement Score Required) (Grade 8 Math SOL Test)
+Integrated Math 7/8 (Placement Scores on IIAT and SOL Tests Required) (Grade 8 Math SOL Test)

-The Integrated Math 7 course combines both the Math 7 and 8 curricula to reiterate foundational algebra and geometry concepts.
-Students continue to emphasize, extend, and gain proficiency in the algebraic concepts and skills including operations including rational numbers, proportional reasoning, applying the properties of real numbers while solving multi-step equations and inequalities, and using data analysis techniques to make inferences, conjectures, and predictions.
+The Integrated Math 7/8 course combines both the Math 7 and 8 curricula to reiterate foundational algebra and geometry concepts.
+Students continue to emphasize, extend, and gain proficiency in algebraic concepts and skills including operations with rational numbers, proportional reasoning, applying the properties of real numbers while solving multi-step equations and inequalities, and using data analysis techniques to make inferences, conjectures, and predictions.
 New concepts will include integer computation, graphing linear equations, visualizing three-dimensional shapes represented in two-dimensional drawings, and applying transformations to geometric shapes in the coordinate plane.
-Students will verify and apply the Pythagorean Theorem and represent relations and functions, using tables, graphs, and rules.
-These integrated standards provide a more solid foundation for those students going into Algebra I in grade eight.
+Students will verify and apply the Pythagorean Theorem and represent relations and functions using tables, graphs, and rules.
+These integrated standards provide a more solid foundation for those students planning to take Algebra I in grade eight.